usn-it-gruppe03/trashboys/README.md

-# trashboys
+# MyTrash
-Web application - Renovation service for the municipality of Bø.
+**Web application for the public renovation service in the municipality of Bø, Norway.**

-Project description:
+## Project description
+Information coming.